122 mm howitzer M1938 (M-30): Red Army

 The M-30 was a divisional level howitzer.
-According to the organization of 1939, each rifle division had two artillery regiments; one light regiment (a battalion of 76 mm guns; two mixed battalions with one battery of 76 mm guns and two batteries of 122 mm howitzers) and one howitzer regiment (a battalion of 122 mm howitzers and a battalion of 152 mm howitzers), giving 28 122 mm howitzers per division.
-In June 1940 one more battalion of 122 mm howitzers was added to the howitzer regiment, bringing the number of guns in each unit to 32.
-In June 1941 the howitzer regiment was removed and the number of howitzers dropped to 16.
-This organization was used throughout the war, except in Russian Guards rifle divisions which from December 1942 had three artillery battalions (two batteries of 76 mm guns and one battery of 122 mm howitzers each), totaling 12 howitzers.
-From December 1944 they received an extra howitzer regiment (5 batteries, 20 howitzers) and from June 1945 rifle divisions were reorganized identically.
+According to the 1939 organization, each rifle division had two artillery regiments; one light regiment (a battalion of 76 mm guns; two mixed battalions with one battery of 76 mm guns and two batteries of 122 mm howitzers) and one howitzer regiment (a battalion of 122 mm howitzers and a battalion of 152 mm howitzers), giving 28 122 mm howitzers per division.
+In June 1940, one more battalion of 122 mm howitzers was added to the howitzer regiment, bringing the number of guns in each unit to 32.
+In June 1941, the howitzer regiment was removed and the number of howitzers dropped to 16.
+This organization was used throughout the war except in Guards rifle divisions, which from December 1942 had three artillery battalions (two batteries of 76 mm guns and one battery of 122 mm howitzers each), totaling 12 howitzers.
+From December 1944, they received an extra howitzer regiment (5 batteries, 20 howitzers) and from June 1945 rifle divisions were reorganized identically.

 Mountain rifle divisions in 1939–1940 had one battalion of 122 mm howitzers (3 batteries, 9 guns).
-From 1941 they received instead one artillery regiment (2 battalions, each from 3 four-gun batteries) with 24 howitzers, but in early 1942 only one battalion (2 batteries, 8 howitzers) remained.
-From 1944 howitzers were removed from mountain rifle divisions.
+From 1941,they received instead one artillery regiment (2 battalions, each of four-gun batteries) with 24 howitzers; however, in early 1942, only one battalion (2 batteries, 8 howitzers) remained.
+From 1944, howitzers were removed from mountain rifle divisions.

 Motorized divisions had two mixed battalions (a battery of 76 mm guns and two batteries of 122 mm howitzers), totaling 12 howitzers.
 Tank divisions had one battalion with 12 howitzers.
-Cavalry divisions until August 1941 had two batteries of 122 mm howitzers, totaling eight, before the divisional artillery was removed.
+Until the divisional artillery was removed in August 1941, Cavalry divisions had two batteries of 122 mm howitzers, totaling eight.

-Until late 1941 rifle brigades had a battery of four 122 mm howitzers.
+Until late 1941, rifle brigades had a battery of four 122 mm howitzers.
 122 mm howitzers were also used by the howitzer brigades of the Reserve of the Main Command (72–84 pieces).